nikhil4coding/RoadStatus/README.md

 ## Assumptions
 While writing the code following assumptions are made
 - Device will be aways connected to internet
-- App will run on Potrait mode only
+- App will run on Portrait mode only
+- TFL API service is always available

 ## Extra
 This code is to demo Clean Architecture using Dagger, Retrofit, coroutines, MVVM pattern and Kotlin in an Android App.